Powering Africa's fastest growing economy

 Bringing power to the people

 Further key investments in the country can be seen in the rapidly advancing energy sector.
-In the past 20 years, independent electricity producer, Cirpel, has invested $560 million to meet the growing demand.
+In the past 20 years, independent electricity producer, Ciprel, has invested $560 million to meet the growing demand.

-"Power demand has grown by 10 percent each year for the last five years," says Ralph Olayé, Business Development Director of Cirpel's parent company, Eranove.
+"Power demand has grown by 10 percent each year for the last five years," says Ralph Olayé, Business Development Director of Ciprel's parent company, Eranove.

 Ivory Coast is blessed with both natural resources to produce hydropower and gas to produce thermo-power.
 According to Olayé, the country "serves a powerhouse for the region".